What is the difference between Attachment Therapy and Traditional Therapies?

 Traditional therapies have consistently failed with children with Reactive Attachment Disorder.
 Because, therapies such as: talk therapy, play therapy, and sand tray therapy, are based on establishing a relationship with the client – and then using that relationship as a trust base to help the child deal with their issues.

 I heard of one therapist, calling himself an Attachment Therapist, that wasted fifteen months of a child’s life in weekly therapy sessions.
 He told the parents that he was working on establishing trust with this child with RAD so that he could begin to work on the child’s issues.
 He had decided that the child was not ready to deal with tough issues, while he continued to charge the parents the $100 a week for this quackery.
 If you had a toothache and three months later the dentist had not been able to resolve it or at least improve it, would you change dentists?
 Would you wait fifteen months?
-Unless I see significant improvement within six months I will look elsewhere for a new therapist.
+Unless I see visible improvement within six weeks I will look elsewhere for a new therapist.